18 Software Developer Success Stories

 We now have 16 products that generate over $100,000 in monthly revenue.

-Angel Lacret (from Miami, Florida, USA) started Cobuild Lab almost 5 years ago.
+Angel Lacret (from Miami, Florida, USA) started Cobuild Lab about 5 years ago.

 My name is Angel Lacret, I’m the CEO and Founder of Cobuild Lab.
 We are a company that partners with industry experts to create Custom Software Solutions, Artificial Intelligence, and IoT.